gera3d/BattleMusic/README.md

 **Available Settings:**
 - **Display Track Name**: Shows the current song name in chat when it starts
 - **Debug Mode**: Displays technical information for troubleshooting
+- **Show Minimap Button**: Toggle the minimap button visibility on/off

 ---